 Five Steps To The USDA Home Loan Application Process

-- The next step is to complete a loan application with your Loan Officer.
-The Loan Officer will provide a loan application that must be completed and returned with all required documents, including income documentation, employment information, and credit history (the lender will obtain a credit report).
+- The next step is to complete a loan application with your loan officer.
+The loan officer will provide a loan application that must be completed and returned with all required documents, including income documentation, employment information, and credit history (the lender will obtain a credit report).

 - The property you are buying or refinancing must be appraised.
 The home loan lender will arrange for an appraiser to evaluate the property to determine its current market value.

 - USDA home loans require mortgage insurance (like an FHA home loan), which protects the lender if the borrower defaults on the loan.
+All USDA home loans in California have mortgage insurance.

-The Benefits Of A USDA Home Loan
+The Benefits Of A USDA Home Loan In California

 - No down payment is required.
 This is one of the biggest advantages of the USDA home loan program is that it allows borrowers to purchase a home with no down payment.